joudyGhzal/Adventure-Game-/README.md

 ## *How to Play*

-1.You start with a weak, rusty magic wand.
+1. You start with a weak, rusty magic wand.

-2.Explore the world:
+2. Explore the world:

 - **Enter the house (Option 1)** to meet an unknown character.
 - **Explore the cave (Option 2)** to search for powerful items.

-3.If you enter the house, you must **choose to fight or run away**.
+3. If you enter the house, you must **choose to fight or run away**.

-4.The cave holds treasures, including the **Wand of Ogoroth**, which makes you stronger!
+4. The cave holds treasures, including the **Wand of Ogoroth**, which makes you stronger!

-5.You’ll also encounter a **riddle challenge** to earn extra points.
+5. You’ll also encounter a **riddle challenge** to earn extra points.

 ## *Scoring and Winning*
 - Defeating enemies and solving riddles increase your **score**.